dbpedia/dbpedia-lookup/README.md

 ## About

-The DBpedia Lookup can be used to index and search RDF files or databases.
+The DBpedia Lookup can be used to index and search the contents of RDF files or databases.

-The indexer and searcher uses the Lucene framework for the index structures and queries - and the Apache Jena framework for RDF and SPARQL parsing and loading, thus supporting a wide range of RDF formats.
+The search engine is based on the Lucene framework.
+RDF parsing and SPARQL querying is utilizing the Apache Jena framework, thus supporting a wide range of RDF formats.

 ## How does it work?

 The general idea behind this indexer is leveraging the power of the SPARQL query language to select specific key-value pairs from a knowledge graph and add them to a inverse index.
 A user can then search over values and quickly retreive associated keys using fuzzy matching.

-In order to create a meaningful index structure, it is important to have a rough understanding of the knowledge graph being indexed and to design the SPARQL queries properly.
+In order to create a meaningful index structure, it is important to have a rough understanding of the knowledge graph being indexed and to design the SPARQL queries accordingly.

 A Lucene index can be understood as a collection of documents.
 Each document has a unique ID and can have multiple fields with one or more values each.
 The document collection is indexed in a way that documents can be found by searching over the values of all or only some fields.
 The lookup indexer handles the process of converting a knowledge graph into such a document collection.

 ## Quickstart Example

-The [examples folder](../examples/) contains configuration files for a search index over a part of the DBpedia knowledge graph (using [https://dbpedia.org/sparql](https://dbpedia.org/sparql)).
+The [examples folder](../examples/) contains configuration files for a search index over a part of the **DBpedia knowledge graph** (using [https://dbpedia.org/sparql](https://dbpedia.org/sparql)).

+It contains

-It contains a configuration file for the lookup server instance ([lookup-config.yml](../examples/lookup-config.yml)) and a configuration for the indexing request ([dbpedia-resource-indexer.yml](../examples/indexing/dbpedia-resource-indexer.yml))
+* a configuration file for the lookup server instance ([lookup-config.yml](../examples/lookup-config.yml))
+* a configuration file for the indexing request ([dbpedia-resource-indexer.yml](../examples/indexing/dbpedia-resource-indexer.yml))

 ### Step 1
 Run a server instance using the provided configuration in [lookup-config.yml](../examples/lookup-config.yml).

 You can run the *"Launch Lookup Server"* setup from the [launch-config.json](../.vscode/launch.json) in Visual Studio Code.
 Alternatively, you can use maven to build a `.jar` file by issuing

 ```
 mvn package
 ```